valentynkt/BackendGarden/content/notes/JWT in .NET Core.md

 }
 ```

-In the code above, we first decode the [[Json Web Tokens|JWT]] access token to confirm that we get an authentic identity.
+In the code above, we first decode the [[JSON Web Tokens|JWT]] access token to confirm that we get an authentic identity.
 The parameters in the `DecodeJwtToken` method should match the `TokenValidationParameters` in the `Startup.cs` file.

-Another reason why we need to decode the original [[Json Web Tokens|JWT]] access token is that we need to recover all claims in the original token.
+Another reason why we need to decode the original [[JSON Web Tokens|JWT]] access token is that we need to recover all claims in the original token.
 Then we can generate a new access token with a proper payload.
 # Reference:
-https://codeburst.io/[[Json Web Tokens|[[Json Web Tokens|JWT]]]]-auth-in-asp-net-core-148fb72bed03
+https://codeburst.io/[[Json Web Tokens|[[JSON Web Tokens|JWT]]]]-auth-in-asp-net-core-148fb72bed03